vineetbansal/ide_workshop/README.md

     return np.mean(X, axis=0).reshape((64, 64))
 ```

+The remote server we will use is `adroit-vis.princeton.edu`.
+The data is located at `/scratch/network/vineetb/data`.

-The following commands are taken from [Jupyter on HPC Clusters](https://researchcomputing.princeton.edu/support/knowledge-base/jupyter)
+The following commands are taken from the excellent resource [Jupyter on HPC Clusters](https://researchcomputing.princeton.edu/support/knowledge-base/jupyter).
+Another excellent resource for VS-Code is [Visual Studio Code and Remote Code Development](https://researchcomputing.princeton.edu/visual-studio-code-and-remote-code-development).

 ```
 module load anaconda3/2022.5